 - 1. Push on the center of the belt span with a force of approximately 5 to 10 lbs. - 2.
-Follow the belt tensioning specification on page 25 to determine proper belt deflection. - 3.
-Move the motor up, using the adjustment bolts, to set drive belt tension (top right). - 4.
-Close and secure guards.
+Follow the belt tensioning specification on page 29 to determine proper belt deflection. - 3.
+Back off the jam nuts, then move the motor up using the adjustment bolts.
+When the tension is correct, tighten the jam nuts. (middle right) - 4.
+Attach and secure guards.